creatorstory/creatorstory-app/README.md

 # This project is unmaintained

-This is a heavily customized Telescope (Meteor.Js) app that was used by members of the creatorstory community to curate videos posted by other members of the community and to discuss in a forum-like space.
+This is a heavily customized Telescope (MeteorJS) app that was used by members of the creatorstory community to curate videos posted by other members of the community and to discuss in a forum-like space.

 Post on it: [Open-sourcing creatorstory](https://www.eskinasy.com/creatorstory/open-sourcing-creatorstory/)

 Stack is:

 * Telescope
-* Meteor.js
+* MeteorJS
 * MongoDB
 * Compose.io
 * Cloudinary